 It was mentioned before that Luffy’s late brother, Portgas D. Ace, had visited Wano Country before, and now that’s come back into play.
 At least, in a small form.
 Enter Tama, a young girl training to be a kunoichi who Ace had befriended when he visited Wano.
 He promised to let her join his crew when he came back, and she’s been waiting for him ever since.
 It only makes it even harder to see her learn of Ace’s death.

-She was devastated that Ace had died two years ago and took it out on Luffy.
+She’s devastated to learn that Ace had died two years ago and took it out on Luffy.
 I understand how she feels, but with Ace being Luffy’s brother, Luffy went through even greater pain, especially considering that his brother had died right in his arms.

 Wano Country is Choking to Death